wing5wong/artisan-whs-static/source/_events/2025-06-17_senior-examinations.md

 title: Senior School Examinations, Year 11-13
 date: 2025-09-01T09:50:00+12:00
 ---
-Senior School Examinations start on Monday 1 September.
+Senior School Examinations - Monday 1 September until Tuesday 9 September.

 Below is the link for the WHS Examination Timetable.
 This also includes the CAA examinations..